Toni Brogno

-Antonio ("Toni") Brogno (born 19 July 1973) is a retired Belgian football striker who was last on the books of Olympic Charleroi.
-Before that he also played for Sedan, OH Leuven, Westerlo and Sporting Charleroi, where his brother Dante Brogno was an assistant manager.
+Antonio "Toni" Brogno (born 19 July 1973) is a Belgian former professional footballer who played as a striker.
+He played for Sedan, OH Leuven, Westerlo, Sporting Charleroi, where his brother Dante Brogno was an assistant manager, and Olympic Charleroi.
 He finished top scorer of the Belgian First Division in 1999–2000 with the same number of goals (30) as Ole Martin Årst.
-He also played for the national football team 7 times.
+He also played for the national football team seven times.